 - Configure automatic building on branch changes (you can always request a build manually after setup)

-- Configure the auto build to release on success to a specified store channel
+- Configure the auto build to release on success to a specified Snap Store channel

 Depending on work loads, there may a short delay.
 For faster iteration, you can build on your target Ubuntu Core device.

 Building on the device itself is a natural way to build to that device’s architecture.

 While Ubuntu Core devices are confined and initially lack the ability to install the debian packages needed to build, you can install the classic snap to enable all of this.

 So, get a terminal to your Ubuntu Core device, and:

 Install the classic snap: